 The color scheme I used is intuitive: red is for disadvantages or features worse than the competitor’s, green is for advantages or better features.

 Now let’s see who wins this email marketing game …

 |Max. no. of subscribers||1001||2,000|

 |Max. no. of emails per month||unlimited2||10,000|

 1,2 Note: Mad Mimi free accounts opened before January 2015 benefit from the old terms valid when they were opened: up to 2,500 contacts, max.
 12,500 emails per month.

 3 Update, May 2, 2017: Mailchimp announced that the marketing automation features are now free for all users.

 1Note: MailChimp offers the following discounts:

-- 10% – when you add two-factor authentication to your account with Google Authenticator
+- 10% for 3 months – when you add two-factor authentication to your account with Google Authenticator

 - 15% – to nonprofits and charities